dfarone02/WordBinarySearchTree-C-/README.md

       a) A string containing the word itself
       b) An int containing the count of the number of occurrences of the word
       c) One pointer

+Specifications:

+1. The program is split into 3 files.
+There is a WordTree class (with separate interface 'wordtree.h' and implementation file 'wordtree.cpp), and a driver file 'wordtree_main.cpp'.
+The details are specified below:

+  a) The WordTree class– This class represents a word binary search tree
+     Files are named wordtree.h and wordtree.cpp
+     Class is named WordTree